 2.1 The Pella-Thomlinson surplus production model

-The stock biomass of a fish population after a certain time interval (e.g., a year) is equal to the stock biomass before that time interval plus the recruitment and somatic growth of individual fish minus mortality due to natural processes and fishing (if present).
-Growth in stock biomass follows a density-dependent logistic pattern.
+The biomass of a fish population after a certain time interval (e.g., a year) is equal to the biomass before that time interval, plus the recruitment and somatic growth of individual fish and biomass added through stocking (if present), and minus mortality due to natural processes and fishing (if present).
+Growth in biomass is commonly assumed to follow a density-dependent logistic pattern.
 The Pella-Tomlinson model commonly used to describe the fishery population dynamics can be written as follows ():